menu

 Also of interest is that Lodi has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Lodi is somewhat higher than in the average US city of 21.84%: 28.12% of adults 25 and older in the borough have at least a bachelor's degree.
+In terms of college education, Lodi is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.12% of adults 25 and older in the borough have at least a bachelor's degree.

 Lodi is an extremely ethnically-diverse borough.
 The people who call Lodi home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lodi residents report their race to be White, followed by Black or African-American.
 Lodi also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 39.62% of the borough’s residents.
 Important ancestries of people in Lodi include Italian, Irish, Polish, Portuguese, and Albanian.